corda/corda/docs/source/tutorial-cordapp.rst

 .. image:: resources/unlinked-gradle-project.png
   :width: 400

 Click the 'import gradle project' link.
 A dialogue will pop-up.
 Press OK.
-Gradle will now begin obtianing all the project dependencies and perform some indexing.
+Gradle will now obtain all the project dependencies and perform some indexing.
 It usually takes a minute or so.
 If you miss the 'import gradle project' dialogue, simply close and re-open IntelliJ again to see it again.

 **Alternative approach**

 Alternatively, one can instruct IntelliJ to create a new project through cloning a repository.
-From the IntelliJ welcome dialogue (shown above), opt to 'check out from version control', then select git and enter the git url for the CorDpp tempalte
+From the IntelliJ welcome dialogue (shown above), opt to 'check out from version control', then select git and enter the git URL for the CorDapp template
 (https://github.com/corda/cordapp-template).
 You'll then need to import the Gradle project when prompted, as explained above.

 **If you already have IntelliJ open**